Scholarships & Awards

 The Foundation for Global Scholars is another organization that awards scholarships to help enable students to obtain an international experience.
 Students who are from underrepresented populations in international education are a priority.

-The Fund for Education Abroad is committed to increasing the opportunities for dedicated American students to participate in high-quality, rigorous education abroad programs by reducing financial restrictions through the provision of grants and scholarships.
-They give general scholarships as well as a couple dedicated scholarships one of which is specifically geared towards supporting GLBT students who study abroad.
+The Fund for Education Abroad (FEA) is committed to increasing the opportunities for dedicated American students to participate in high-quality, rigorous education abroad programs by reducing financial restrictions through the provision of grants and scholarships.
+They give general scholarships as well as a couple dedicated scholarships which AU students are eligible to receive.
+The first is called the Rainbow Scholarship and is specifically geared towards supporting LGBTQ students who study abroad.
+Secondly, FEA also gives out a DC Area Scholarship which is available to a deserving student who attends a U.S. university/college located in the District of Columbia, Northern Virginia, or suburban Maryland.
+This scholarship is made possible by the generous support and fundraising efforts of international educators working in the DC Area.